 GSAS Pledge for Institutional Change and Commitment to Anti-Racism

 The GSAS reaffirms its commitment to creating an inclusive and welcoming environment for marginalized BIPOC members of our community and reaffirms its intent to assure that all members of our community feel a sense of belonging and feel heard.
 GSAS commits to removing institutional barriers and to transparency and accountability.
 Revisit our pledge below to understand how we will continue to do this.
-We invite faculty, staff, students, and alumni to join our monthly Community Dialogues and GSAS DEIJ presentations and events to follow the implementation of these plans.
+We invite faculty, staff, students, and alumni to join our Community Dialogues and A&S and GSAS DEIJ presentations and events to follow the implementation of these plans.

 Dear members of the GSAS community,